MajorMilk/Discord-Music-Bot-With-Open-AI-Integration/README.md

 sodium.Core

+##Update:

+I've changed from prefix commands to slash commands for music, AI commands remain prefix commands because I was having some weirdness with the delay invovled in getting a response from OpenAI

+I've also stopped just replying to everything with plain-text and started using the EmbedBuilder and ephemeral responses.
+Theres also a new prefix command !ClearBotMessages that is admin only.

-With all that said this is how it works
+###With all that said this is how it works

 Joining and leaving is handled automatically, with only one instance being allowed in the server at a time.

 GuildID's are linked to ServerModules, ServerModules store most of the data needed to play a song to an audio channel.
 The server modules are also responsible for storing chat history for the !GPT command.

-When a request is made with !play, the link is parsed and a SongQueueItem is made from the metadata
+When a request is made with /play, the link is parsed and a SongQueueItem is made from the metadata

-if it is the first time the !play command has been played connect, if currently playing, add to queue.
+if it is the first time the /play command has been played connect, if currently playing, add to queue.

 The Queue isnt a queue, its a List. it makes it easier to modify it and use LINQ statements without casting.
 It simply does while(queue.Count > 0) with a custom implemented DeQueue function.